Updated September 16, 2023

-This post is focused on the basic and intermediate level techniques that are proved to cut down the manual work or extra time and efforts you invest while you are working on ZBrush.
+This post focuses on the basic and intermediate level techniques that are proved to cut down the manual work or extra time and efforts you invest while working on ZBrush.
 It also serves the purpose to get you habituated with the 3D interface.

 Preferences > Memory > Compact Memory

-Once the Lazy Mouse is turned on, the drawing would shift its place from below the cursor to under the brush point that is being ‘dragged by mouse.
-It is usually displayed on the screen as a red line, It provides absolute control over the brush point, and is perfect to draw smooth curves or any kind of detail work.
+Once the Lazy Mouse is turned on, the drawing would shift its place from below the cursor to under the brush point that is being ‘dragged by the mouse.
+It is usually displayed on the screen as a red line; it provides absolute control over the brush point and is perfect to draw smooth curves or any kind of detail work.